 AmerikaHaus@School

-The AmerikaHaus@School project brings transatlantic topics and speakers into schools, informing students about current issues in politics and economics, and spreading interest and joy in American culture.
+The AmerikaHaus@School project brings knowledgable speakers into the classroom to discuss transatlantic affairs, explore current political and economic issues, and spark interest in the richness of American culture.
 By meeting and interacting with experts as equals, AmerikaHaus@School allows young people to critically discuss relevant social issues and fosters an interest in the transatlantic exchange.

 School Seminars